kawa-analytics/kawa-documentation/README.md

 **SETUP ADMINISTRATORS**

 There is only one such user for the entire KAWA platform.
-This user has all the privileges of admin users.
+This user has all the privileges of ADMINISTRATORS.
 It can never be disabled, deleted or switched to another user role.

 **REGULAR USERS**

 Most of the users should have this role.
 It allows them to benefit from all the features of the platform.

 #### b.
 The restricted data source types